Ben Blackwell

-Benjamin Jesse Blackwell (born June 12, 1982) is the creator and director of Cass Records, one of two drummers in the Detroit-based rock band The Dirtbombs, a music writer, and a vinyl record collector.
-He's a co-founder and minority owner at Third Man Records and the official archivist of The White Stripes.
+Benjamin Jesse Blackwell (born June 12, 1982) is an American musician, writer, and record company executive.
+He is the creator and director of Cass Records, one of two drummers in the Detroit-based rock band The Dirtbombs, a co-founder and minority owner at Third Man Records, and the official archivist of The White Stripes.

-Early life
+Personal life

 Ben Blackwell was born in Detroit, Michigan, on June 12, 1982, to Maureen Gillis and Morris Blackwell.
 He is the nephew of Jack White, whose birth name is John Gillis.
 He attended Wayne State University for three years, with a concentration in journalism, before withdrawing.

+Blackwell is married with three children and currently lives in Nashville, TN.

 Recording career

 The Dirtbombs

 Blackwell debuted live with The Dirtbombs on December 18, 1999, when he was only 17 years old.
 According to Blackwell, Mick Collins (from The Dirtbombs) called Jack White and let him know they were looking for a drummer; White put his nephew on the phone.
 Blackwell has since become one of the longest-serving members of the band, having played on four studio albums and having toured extensively all over the world.